marteinn/Notebook/ubuntu/tip-shellshock.md

-# Tip: Shellshock fix for Ubuntu
+# Tip - Shellshock fix for Ubuntu

 ### Test if vulnerable
 `env x='() { :;}; echo vulnerable' bash -c "echo this is a test"`